Read This First

 Prompt 3: Describe a few of the perennial debates in metaphysics, and explain why a clear resolution to each is elusive.

-The section works by contrast: The Heliocentric Model of the Solar System as a structural move, The Existence of Atoms as a load-bearing piece, and The Reality of Time as a load-bearing piece.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: The Heliocentric Model of the Solar System as a structural move, The Existence of Atoms as a load-bearing piece, and The Reality of Time as a load-bearing piece.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep The Heliocentric Model of the Solar System distinct from The Existence of Atoms.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep The Heliocentric Model of the Solar System distinct from The Existence of Atoms.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-By this point in the page, the earlier responses have already put the importance of metaphysics to philosophy and comment on whether a deep in motion.
-This final prompt gathers that pressure into a closing judgment rather than a disconnected last answer.
+The earlier sections should already have put metaphysics to philosophy and comment on whether a deep understanding in motion.
+The last prompt should gather that pressure into a closing judgment rather than tagging on an answer that never quite joins the rest.

 The Nature of Universals and Particulars